johnfedoruk/bangular/aio/content/guide/http.md

 [RxJS](http://reactivex.io/rxjs/) is a library for composing asynchronous and callback-based code in a _functional, reactive style_.
-Many Angular APIs, including `HttpClient`, produce and consume RxJS `Observables`.
+Many Bangular APIs, including `HttpClient`, produce and consume RxJS `Observables`.

 RxJS itself is out-of-scope for this guide.
 You will find many learning resources on the web.
 While you can get by with a minimum of RxJS knowledge, you'll want to grow your RxJS skills over time in order to use `HttpClient` effectively.